radiodiagnostica/resnet-cem-histo/PAPER.md

 ### Model Training Dynamics

 Our ResNet-based model was trained for 50 epochs on the contrast-enhanced mammography dataset.
-Throughout the training process, we observed a general trend of improvement in both training and validation performance metrics.
+Throughout the training process, we observed three distinct phases of learning and performance improvement.

 #### Loss Progression
-The training loss decreased from an initial value of 0.4950 in the first epoch to 0.2532 in the final epoch, indicating successful learning on the training set.
-Similarly, the validation loss showed a consistent decrease from 0.4367 to 0.2566 over the course of training, suggesting good generalization to unseen data.
+The training loss decreased from an initial value of 0.4571 in the first epoch to 0.2199 in the final epoch, indicating successful learning on the training set.
+Similarly, the validation loss showed a consistent decrease from 0.5215 to 0.3718, suggesting good generalization to unseen data.

 #### Accuracy Progression
-The model's accuracy on the training set improved from 82.30% in the first epoch to 90.37% in the final epoch.
-Validation accuracy saw a more substantial improvement, starting at 86.81% and reaching a peak of 91.21% in several later epochs, including the final epoch.
+The model's accuracy on the training set improved from 81.50% (95% CI: 76.26-85.79%) in the first epoch to 92.13% (95% CI: 88.15-94.85%) in the final epoch.
+The validation accuracy improved from 85.71% (95% CI: 75.66-92.05%) in early epochs to 87.14% (95% CI: 77.34-93.09%) in the final epoch.

 ### Final Model Performance